Reinoptland/developer-resources/src/PLAN.md

 - ... -> delete them from the array of developers?? (what do we use)
 - Ask for confirmation?

+# Fetching from api

+WHAT DO WE NEED TO DO, TO FETCH DEVELOPERS / RESOURCES?

+- install **axios** / request library / use fetch
+- import axios
+- make a request with axios,
+- dispatch an action (with developers / resources as a payload)
+- store the response -> in the reduxState

 # Later, Day 3

 - Routing together with redux